(*) Equal contribution

 Online SuBmodular + SuPermodular (BP) Maximization with Bandit Feedback Adhyyan Narang, Omid Sadeghi, Lillian J Ratliff, Maryam Fazel, Jeff Bilmes.
 UAI 2024 (arxiv)

-Overparameterized Learning
+Foundations of Overparameterized Learning

 Classification and Adversarial examples in an Overparameterized Linear Model: A Signal Processing Perspective Adhyyan Narang, Vidya Muthukumar, Anant Sahai.
 Short version in ICML OPPO Workshop 2021 (arxiv)